zenglenn42/CityMatch/README.md

 ### [T9n Refactor](#contents)

-Anytime you can write 1000 lines of code and delete 2000 with no loss of functionality and arguably better maintainability is a good day.
+Anytime you can refactor 2000 lines of code down to under 1000 with no loss of functionality and arguably better maintainability, it's is a good day.
 Less code to maintain, less code to send down the wire.

 ![alt](docs/img/t9n-refactor.png)

-Of course it probably reflects some wisdom gained over the first attempt.
+Of course, it probably reflects some wisdom gained over the first attempt, to put it gently.

 After seeing the formal parameter list for my View object grow to over 100 items, I notice a good 70 of those things are simply string getters which fetch a static string out of a message catalog based upon the current language/locale and render on the screen with the following usage pattern: